-The Inspirer is by connecting with others. and they enjoy together. of self-esteem.
+The Inspirer is The Motivator is extraverted and enthusiastic and can motivate others.
+They are energised by connecting with others.
+Being popular is important to them and they enjoy lively conversations and having fun together.
+Their biggest fear is disapproval and loss of self-esteem.

-extraverted and enthusiastic and can motivate others.
-They are energised Being popular is important to them lively conversations and having fun Their biggest fear is disapproval and loss The Motivator is enthusiastic and dynamic.
+enthusiastic and dynamic.
 They love challenges and grab every opportunity to try out new things.
 They like to receive public recognition and working on assignments that showcase their skills.
 Above all, they dislike any restrictions on their freedom.